Random Group Generator

 The result is simple enough to project, read aloud, or paste into chat immediately.

-Best for random pairs
+Best for random pairs and partners

-Odd numbers are still workable
+Odd numbers still work with one trio

-Use the home tool for larger groups
+Use the home tool for multi-team splits

 When to use this tool